mkoske/Scatter-R/README.md

 #### Test the installation

-After the installation has completed without errors, it's time to test the installation.

-Issue following commands.
+Test the installation using following commands.

 ```R
 library(ScatterR)
 run(iris)
 ```

-The `library`-command loads and attaches the ScatterR package to the search path and it's ready to be used.

-The `run`-command runs the usecase `single` for the whole iris dataset.
-The iris dataset is part of R and you don't need to get and install it.
+The above example runs the usecase `single` for the whole iris dataset.
+The iris dataset is part of R and you don't need to get it elsewhere.

 After the `run` is completed, it prints out some information about the results.
 More information about these on Usage-section.